 Each year, applications for enrolment in the following year from in-zone students will be sought by a date which will be published in a daily or community newspaper circulating in the area served by the school.
 This will enable the board to assess the number of places which can be made available to students who live outside the home zone.

 Please note that we do not accept enrolments from overseas students who are staying in New Zealand briefly or visiting New Zealand on holiday.

-Enrolment of Students who live in zone
+Enrolment of Students who live in the FBS Home Zone

 The school zone website gives you information about school zones for New Zealand schools.
 You can search by your home address and see which schools you are eligible to enrol at.

 Check the map below to see if you are living in Freemans Bay School zone.

 The enrolment of out of zone students is governed by the provisions of the Education Act 1989.

 Each year the Board of Trustees will determine the number of places which are likely to be available in the following year for the enrolment of students who live outside the home zone.
 (The Board may also do this term by term if it wishes.)
 The Board will publish this information by notice in a daily or community newspaper circulating in the area served by the school.
 The notice will indicate how applications are to be made and will specify a date by which all applications must be received.

 Applications for enrolments will be processed in the following order of priority: